Frequently Asked Questions about the Black Rock Arts Foundation

 - To support the artists and art organizations affiliated with the Burning Man community.

 - To share the art we’ve come to know and love with other communities.
-To bring to the world a different perspective on art – how it is created, displayed and interacted with.

 - To create a movement of public art that invites interaction and personal relationship with the artworks.